mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Located in the central chasm of Cadion, the Lia and Double Star Clusters are seldom visited by traders and only one system among them, L’rotuu, has planetoid belts and is therefore the only system to attract belters.
+Located in the central chasm of Cadion, the Lia and Double Star Clusters are seldom visited by traders and only one system among them, L'rotuu, has planetoid belts and is therefore the only system to attract belters.
 Sharurshid has sponsored subsidized merchant routes in each cluster to explore their